AmitHJoy55/Javascript_30_Day_Challange/README.md

 # Javascript_30_Day_Challange
-Basically this challenge is assigned to us for learning the core fundamentals of
+Basically, this challenge is assigned to us for learning the core fundamentals of Javascript.